modernfidelity/fabric/README.md

 ### Installation

-Clone the repo and 'cd' into working directory, and run the following.
+To add to your project run :

-    yarn add @modernfidelity/fabric --save
+    npm install @modernfidelity/fabric --save

 ### Getting started

-@todo : See our starter kit to help with building your first project with Fabric
+See our starter kit to help with building your first project with Fabric

 ### Versions